Grid Law Solicitors Complaints Policy

 by email: email@example.com

 There are time limits on referring your complaint to the Legal Ombudsman.
-Usually, the complaint must be referred to the Legal Ombudsman within six months of our final written response to your complaint and within six years of the act or omission about which you are complaining occurring (or within three years of you becoming aware of it).
+Usually, the complaint must be referred to the Legal Ombudsman within six months of our final written response to your complaint and within one year of the act or omission about which you are complaining occurring (or within one year of you becoming aware of it).

 Further details are available on the website: www.legalombudsman.org.uk.